jbluemink/Sitecore-SolrCloud-SwitchOnRebuild-Containers/README.md

  - sitecore-web-index_rebuild
  - sitecore-sxa-web-index-rebuild

-easy to adjust in the .json files
+easy to adjust in the .json and .config files

 Include code that add aliases,
 note: you can also use the setting name="ContentSearch.Solr.EnforceAliasCreation" value="true" in the Sitecore config.